I Have a Testimony

 - Across the room was an older Japanese couple.
 The husband reading while his wife sprawled on a couch, asleep, unable to stay awake.

 They are no different than I am.
 We are all the same.

-In that room, in this very moment, our hopes were all exactly the same – we wanted our loved ones to be well, healthy once again.
+In that room, in this very moment, our hopes are all exactly the same – we want our loved ones to be well, healthy once again.

 Not a single one of us were thinking about politics, or world events, or prejudices.